 Upwork and sites like it allow you to create a profile that lists your skills (i.e. are you a writer or editor?
 Do you work in fiction or nonfiction?) and your resume.
 The best part, though, is that clients use the site to posts jobs specifically for freelancers.
 The site is your greatest networking tool, essentially.
 The sites usually give you a secure, guaranteed payment method as well, so you don’t get stiffed on the bill.

 Not all freelancing sites are like this.
-Some of the sites listed on Entrepreneur’s list, like Freelance Writing Jobs, are just hubs for you to find jobs listed for freelances.
+Some sites, like Freelance Writing Jobs, are just hubs for you to find jobs listed for freelances.
 These are still nice because they let you cut through the non-freelance jobs that pop up in any other search, and they have helpful articles about freelancing.
 However, when you click the links, you usually get sent to a company website or a job listing on a rinky-dink classifieds site, and you have to figure out the procedure to apply.
 So, when you are first starting out, a site where you can create a profile is preferred because it’s a one-stop shop.

 How Do They Work?

 Upwork is the only profile-creating site I have used so far, and it has its own pros and cons.
-In the next few days, I will post an in-depth review of Upwork.
+You can read my in-depth review of Upwork.
 Upwork, like many other sites, charges a percentage they call an “introduction fee” in exchange for connecting you to clients.
 They take 10% of each job.
 Some clients are aware of this and bump up the amount they pay you accordingly.
 If you find a client that does this, impress them and hold on to them.

-One of the sites listed on Entrepreneur, Freelancer.com, claims it is a free site, but that just means it’s free to sign up.
+One of the sites listed on The Freelance Effect, Freelancer.com, claims it is a free site, but that just means it’s free to sign up.
 They charge 10% or $5, whichever is greater.
-I am planning on setting up a profile on this site in the next few days.
-After I’ve used it awhile, I will post a review of it as well.
+You can read my review of it as well.

 Most of these sites use competitive bidding.
 Sometimes a client posts a fixed price that they are willing to spend.
 You can set your asking price below that budget to possibly have a better chance at getting the job.
 Also, every freelancer picks their hourly rate independently, so if you set yours too high, you may not be chosen for hourly jobs.